Thanks for visiting! This post may contain affiliate links. You can read my disclosure for more info.

 Can Pizzelles Be Frozen?

-I don’t freeze my pizzelles, but like any other cookie do so at your own risk.
-I would not freeze mine, but if you do, just remember what I said about the sugar above, and make sure you allow enough time for these beautiful Italian cookies to get to room temp before applying the sugar and serving.
+I do not freeze mine typically, but if you do, just remember what I said about the sugar above, and make sure you allow enough time for these beautiful Italian cookies to get to room temp before applying the sugar and serving.
+You could also freeze them after putting the sugar on them.

 Let me know what you think if you try the recipe and if you agree these are the best Italian pizzelles ever!